ronw23/Steve-Code-Examples/Scala/Programming_Collective_Intelligence/README.txt

-Code within the Programming Collective Intelligence folder that is written by Stephen Sloan is free software that you can redistribute and/or modify under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+Code within the Programming Collective Intelligence folder that is written by Stephen Sloan is free software that you can redistribute and/or modify under the terms as the O'Reilly license.